What Is Searchable Encryption?

 In 2020, the encrypted search is still a popular practice mainly for search engines.
 And although it’s proven to be an important security measure, it’s often neglected by different kinds of software supporting search in records.

-This way, even within the centralized dashboard data breach attempts has been minimized by implementing the encrypted search.
+This way, even within the centralized dashboard data breach attempts have been minimized by implementing the encrypted search.

 Searchable Encryption: Best Practices